 Staying on top of compliance matters now will protect your bank from government enforcement and poor customer relations.

 Not only is today's consumer lending environment characterized by constant change, but also tougher enforcement.
 While issues with larger financial institutions and debt collection agencies are receiving much of CFPB's attention right now, all organizations with consumer default servicing operations should be on alert.

 Faced with large volumes of delinquent consumer loans--and with many more on the way--financial institutions are running out of resources.
 The largest financial institutions are already using hundreds of law firms across the U.S. to help manage ongoing compliance issues.
 Many financial institutions are turning to outsourcing providers to help from a capacity and compliance standpoint.
 One of the best ways to achieve operational efficiency may be to outsource the tasks that are too resource and/or time intensive, enabling financial institutions to mitigate risk in the most cost-effective manner while ensuring their compliance programs will withstand any scrutiny from CFPB.

 CFPB has made no secret of its plans to hold financial institutions and debt collectors more accountable for their actions.
 While organizations are left to speculate what exactly that means, a little preparation now will go a long way in making the transition easier when CFPB's formal regulations are finally released.

-[This article was posted on January 4, 2013, on the website of ABA Banking Journal, www.bankingexchange.com, and is copyright 2013 by the American Bankers Association.]
+[This article was posted on January 4, 2013, on the website of Banking Exchange, www.bankingexchange.com, and is copyright 2013 by the American Bankers Association.]

 Tagged under Management,